 Iowa

 Despite its modest tax base and economically distressed rural counties, Iowa provides generous subsidies to businesses, especially data centers.
-Companies such as Facebook, Apple, and Microsoft are attracted to the state by low energy costs and cheap, available land, but the state and localities keep subsidizing their facilities with property tax abatements, job creation tax credits, and sales tax exemptions.
-Iowa also subsidizes the operations of agribusiness companies.
-Despite being a rural state, Iowa has over 700 Tax Increment Financing (TIF) districts.
+Companies such as Apple and Microsoft are attracted to the state by low energy costs and cheap land, but the state and localities keep subsidizing their facilities with property tax abatements, job creation tax credits, and sales tax exemptions.
+Iowa also subsidizes the operations of agribusiness companies, like OCI N.V.
+Despite being a rural state, Iowa had over 3,900 Tax Increment Financing (TIF) districts in 2022.

 The Iowa Economic Development Authority (IEDA), a public agency overseen by a public-private board, plays a major role in state subsidy administration and monitoring; it also partners with community colleges to manage and pay for company training programs.
 The Department of Revenue (DOR) administers payments of tax-based subsidies.